-For now, please take your time going through the booklet and the information therein.
-It contains important information including deadlines for various activities.
+Please take your time going through the booklet and the information therein.
+Please note that S2 exams are provisionally scheduled for the week beginning Monday 29 April 2024, and vivas will take place on Tuesday 21 May 2024 (more information below).
 A copy of the booklet can also be found on Blackboard under Module BIU44390.